Skip to content

 ♻️ How we calculate CO₂ offset

-At Tree-Nation, we follow a 10-year CO₂ offset methodology based on the peak period of tree growth and carbon absorption.
-Our methodology uses conservative estimates to ensure the offset data is verifiable and trustworthy.
+Tree-Nation follows a 10-year CO₂ offset methodology based on the period of highest growth and carbon absorption.
+Our methodology uses conservative estimates to ensure the offset data is verifiable and trustworthy, following widely used ex-ante practices.

 Key principles:

-• Offset values are based on the first 10 years of each tree’s life.
+• CO₂ calculations are based on the first 10 years of each tree’s growth.

-• Each tree species has a unique CO₂ capture rate, depending on its growth and planting conditions.
+• Each species has a specific expected CO₂ capture rate depending on its biology and planting conditions.

-• We multiply the number of trees planted by the species-specific 10-year CO₂ offset value.
+• Your CO₂ estimate is calculated by multiplying the number of trees planted by the species-specific 10-year capture value.

 📌 Important note: